LeoDefossez/moosetechnology.github.io/src/content/docs/blog/2025-08-12-a-Famix-metamodel-for-Java-callstack.md

 <img src="img/posts/2025-08-12-a-Famix-metamodel-for-Java-callstack/process_fourth.png" alt="Process of the importation fourth step" width="800">

 ## What are the possible uses to this metamodel?
-One of the possible uses, is as already said, the use for security analysis.
+One of the possible uses, is as already said, the use for security analysis in [Moose-Security](https://github.com/moosetechnology/Moose-Security).
-The [Moose-Security](https://github.com/moosetechnology/Moose-Security) project provides APIs to detect security vulnerabilities in Java code.
-It as a goal to **automatically detect security flows in java applications**.

-To achieve this, we aim to identify recurring **attack patterns**, that are common characteristics of observed on attacks call stacks.
+To achieve the goal of **automatically detect security flows in java applications**, we aim to identify recurring **attack patterns**, that are common characteristics of observed on attacks call stacks.
 These patterns could help flag suspicious behavior in other applications.
 However, defining such patterns is difficult: attacks often depend on complex and variable runtime data.
 That’s where the call stack metamodel becomes invaluable.
 By analyzing a sample of call stacks from known attack scenarios, we can uncover **reproducible structures** or **behaviors** that might otherwise remain hidden in static models.
 These patterns could then be formalized and used to detect similar vulnerabilities automatically.